Online Sports Betting in

 Cordish Companies is looking to get on that action as well.
 They have announced that Live!
 Casino & Hotel, which will be located in the stadium district of Philadelphia, will come with a retail sportsbook.
-They also plan to launch a mobile sportsbook through that sports betting license.
-Both are expected to launch in 2020.
+They also launched a mobile sportsbook through that sports betting license.

 Cordish is also trying to use the same license to open a sportsbook at their upcoming mini-casino located near Pittsburgh.
 The PGCB is still debating whether or not they will allow them to.

 Wind Creek Bethlehem also launched its PA sportsbook in the second half of 2020.
 The casino has partnered with Betfred and Scientific Games in order to launch a retail and digital sports wagering platform.

 Unique to Pennsylvania, the state recently underwent a gaming expansion which included provisions for Category IV casino locations, or mini-casinos.
 These locations are only granted a set number of slot machines and table games, and must be located a minimum distance away from existing casino properties.

 Mini-casinos in Pennsylvania also have the option to offer sports betting but so far no concrete plans have been announced.